Solanum opacum

 Solanum opacum is a species of flowering plant in the family Solanaceae.
-It is referred to by the common names green berry nightshade, or morelle verte and is a sprawling annual native to eastern Australia.
+It is referred to by the common names green berry nightshade, or morelle verte, and is a sprawling annual native to eastern Australia.
 It is part of the black nightshade group of Solanum species.

 Description

 A sprawling annual herb, minutely hairy, and with no prickles.
-The leaves are ovate to lanceolate, 3–6 cm long and 1–2 cm wide, usually with shallowly lobed margins.
+The leaves are ovate to lanceolate, long and wide, usually with shallowly lobed margins.
 Both leaf surfaces are green and sparsely hairy.
-The petiole is 1–4 cm long.
+The petiole is long.
 Inflorescences 2–5-flowered with a white stellate corolla 8–12 mm diameter.
 The berry is 8–10 mm diam., and green when mature.

 Plant chemistry

 An unidentified alkaloidal aglycone (0.4%) has been detected in the fruits of S.opacum, but none in the leaves or stems.

 Food

 Uncommonly cultivated as a "rare" fruit.
 The ripe berries are eaten when yellowish green, and the flavor is described as spicy-sweet.